INFORMSJoC/2023.0177/README.md

 ```

 ## Instances
 Instances contained in folder data.

-## Algorithm
-The Folder `src` includes the code scripts used in the paper.

 ## Results
 We report the figures of our paper in the Folder `results`